-- The products' structure and contracts offered, and the transactions and dealings entered into by the Company, the business initiatives and the relevant enhanced processes and policies introduced by the Company during the financial year ended 31 December 2021 that we have reviewed are in compliance with Shariah rules and principles; - 2.
+- 1. The products' structure and contracts offered, the transactions and dealings entered into by the Company, the business initiatives and the relevant enhanced processes and policies introduced by the Company during the financial year ended 31 December 2022 that we have reviewed are in compliance with Shariah rules and principles; - 2.
 The allocation of profit and/or charging of losses relating to various funds conform to the basis that had been approved by us in accordance with Shariah principles; - 3.
-The distribution of surplus arising from the Participants' Risk Fund conform to the respective internal policies that had been approved by us; - 4.
-The provision of loan from the Shareholders' Fund to certain Participants' Risk Fund to cover the deficit is in accordance with the principle of gard (interest free loan); - 5.
-The allocation of zakat was deliberated and approved by the Shariah Committee; and - 6.
-There was Shariah non-compliance income arising from overcharging of Wakalah fee incident, amounting to RM1.2 million which had been reversed during the year and allocated to the correct fund.
-The details of the incident together with the corrective and preventive measures are as disclosed in the following paragraphs.
+The distribution of surplus arising from the Participants' Risk Fund conform to the respective internal policies that had been endorsed by us; - 4.
+The provision of loan from the Shareholders' Fund to certain Participants' Risk Fund to cover the deficit is in accordance with the principle of qard (interest free loan); - 5.
+Based on the periodical disclosure made by the Management and our perusal of the incidents that were identified and reported during this financial year, there is no Shariah non-compliance event noted; - 6.
+No Shariah non-compliant income has been recorded during the financial year; and - 7.
+The calculation of zakat was deliberated and approved by the Shariah Committee.